-Diller Scofidio + Renfro was selected for the project because of the firm's previous experience with adaptive reuse of historical structures and new museum design, as well as its ability to adhere to strict cost guidelines.
-Their design supports BAM/PFA's mission and enhances the institution's ability to provide the community with exceptional art and film experiences.
+Diller Scofidio + Renfro was selected for the project for the firm's unique ability to connect an institution to a wider urban and public context.
+The design supports BAM/PFA's mission and enhances its ability to provide the community with exceptional art and film experiences.
 "The new home for BAM/PFA," states Renfro, "will leverage its location between downtown Berkeley and the UC campus by providing unprecedented visual and physical access to its programs for both visitors and casual passersby.
 BAM/PFA will become a new social and cultural hub for the entire region."